 WARNING: Real Estate Rant Ahead

 POWERFACT: The higher your standards, the more referrals you’ll get, the more business you’ll close, and the more relationships you’ll build.
 The lower your standards?
-The opposite is true.
+Is costing you your reputation and that of every other REALTOR®.

 Look, I know I’m usually the smile guy.
 The glass half full guy.
 The motivator.
-And I still am – I just want to motivate a little differently this week.
-I want to shine a spotlight on what needs to STOP so that you, my dear real estate friends, can get to your Next Level™.
-Because what I saw this weekend on the MLS?
-That’s not going to cut it.
+And I still am – I just want to motivate a little differently this week, because some of what I’m seeing out there is costing us dearly in terms of our reputation and the integrity of our REALTOR® designation.

-Secondly, it’s 2018.
+Secondly, we live in a time where information is at EVERYONE’S fingertips.
 Any hip homeowner is going to CHECK on their listing.
 They’re going to head over to REALTOR.com or Zillow or your site and see what you put in there to market their home.
 If it’s 15 pictures of a door – they’re going to be unimpressed with your level of service.
 That means you WON’T have a happy client and it most definitely will mean they aren’t going to send any referrals your way.
 (We’ll get into the math about the lifetime value of a customer and what you’re leaving on the table when you don’t serve at the highest level on another rant.)

 Next, your job as a listing agent is to market that listing to other AGENTS.
 And agents, by nature, are cynical, picky, and quick to judge another agent’s poor listing description and photos.
 If you can’t impress THEM – you’ve got a problem.
 Do a great job and get them excited, however, and the buyers will be lined up at the gate.